yqkee0411/smart_gate_opener/README.md

 ## How It Works

-1. **Gate control:**
+### 1. Gate Control
-   - Sending an MQTT command toggles the relay, simulating the gate button.
+- Sending an **MQTT command** toggles the relay on the ESP8266.
+- This simulates pressing the physical gate button, triggering the gate to open or close.

 <!-- 2. **Gate state detection:**
    - My existing gate controller can be set / program to have a relay triggered when the gate is open for turning on the light at night originally, it senses the night time by using a photoelectric sensor, so I have to cover up the sensor for it to send relay trigger signal every time.
    - When the gate opens, my existing gate controller’s external light relay activates.